myspc-development/art-test/assets/docs/Admin_Help.md

 - `[ap_user_dashboard]` – user dashboard and content
 - `[ap_directory]` – filterable directory

+## User Dashboard Calendar
+The `[ap_user_dashboard]` shortcode also shows a personal event calendar.
+The calendar becomes visible when a user has favorited one or more events.
+Users can change which events display by adding or removing favorites, or by customizing the calendar's behaviour through JavaScript.

 ## Troubleshooting
 - Check the **System Status** section on the Settings page to see the latest webhook events.
 - Clear the log or simulate a webhook event if needed for testing.